chrischank/ESG_RealEstate/README.md

 > H1: Locations and real estate characteristics are more important than Energy metrics for determining sales price.

 Yes, to some extent, but surprisingly floor area is not a strong determinant of sale price, despite floor area seems to highly correlated with Sale Price.
 Additionally, New Build and Tenure type does not seem to matter.
+However, geospatial aspects are generaly inconclusive

 > RQ2: Which ESG metrics are important to explain the Sale Price and in which order are they most important
 - ESG variable importance to Sale Price:
-> EE_POTENTIAL_IMPROVEMENT **statistically significant** > CURRENT_ENERGY_EFFICIENCY **P|t| 0.051** > EC_POTENTIAL_IMRPOVEMENT > ENERGY_CONSUMPTION_CURRENT
+> EE_POTENTIAL_IMPROVEMENT **statistically significant** > CURRENT_ENERGY_EFFICIENCY **P|t| 0.051** > ENERGY_CONSUMPTION_CURRENT > EC_POTENTIAL_IMRPOVEMENT

+**Careful interpretation of ```EC_POTENTIAL_IMPROVEMENT``` here because the larger the negative the better the improvement, as smaller energy consumption is better, thus\
+Here we see that the model says although statistically insignificant, Energy Consumption Current is negatively contributing, meaning that a decrease in value correspond to higher price\
+Meanwhile, EC_POTENTIAL_IMPROVEMENT has a tiny positive value, meaning an increase in value correspond to higher price, which does not make sense.
+Therefore, while being both statistically insignificant, the ENERGY_CONSUMPTION_CURRENT tells us more than EC_POTENTIAL_IMPROVEMENT!

 Energy Efficiency metrics are **statistically significant** in current and potential improvement seems to be a strong determinant than energy consumption.